- Lease : Lease for a lifetime

 Definition : Lease - Lease for a lifetime

-A residential lease signed before the authorization to convert a rental building into divided co-ownership has been granted by the Administratieve Housing tribunal.
-In such cases, the lessor's right of repossession of the dwelling cannot be exercised against the lessee, unless the latter is the assignee of the lease and the assignment occurred after the sending of the notice, or unless he became a lessee after the authorization to convert has been granted by the Administrative Housing Tribunal.
+A residential lease signed before the authorization to convert a rental building into divided co-ownership has been granted by the Administrative Housing tribunal.
+In such cases, the tenant is entitled to remain in the premises andcannot be evicted (by the lessor) from his dwelling by way of repossession, unless he is an assignee of the lease and the assignment took place after the sending of the notice of intention (to convert the building into divided co-ownership) or if he becomes a tenant after the Administrative Housing Tribunal has authorized the owner of the immovable to proceed with the conversion.

 1er décembre 2020 - La plupart des locataires qui vivent en copropriété ont la bonne attitude.
 Néanmoins, une minorité d’entre eux ne respecte pas le règlement de l’immeuble.
 Si tel est le cas, les administrateurs doivent intervenir, afin d’amener ces locataires à en respecter le contenu.
 Ne pas le faire risque d’engendrer un climat délétère au sein d’une copropriété, ce qui pourrait entraîner des conséquences fâcheuses que personne ne souhaite.
 En d’autres termes, il ne faut pas laisser les locataires faire n’importe quoi, autrement ils finiront par imposer leur loi.